Stress: why you should embrace it, instead of avoiding it

 Woman looking in mirror, taking a different perspective.

-But if you learn how to look at stress differently, your nervous system will prepare your body for a challenge and help you focus, respond fast, boost your motivation and courage.
-According to McGonigal taking a different perspective doesn’t even have to be that difficult: a short mindset intervention will do the trick.
+But if you learn how to look at stress differently, your nervous system will prepare your body for a challenge, help you focus, respond fast, and boost your motivation and courage.
+According to McGonigal, taking a different perspective doesn’t even have to be that difficult: a short mindset intervention will do the trick.
 Anything that will help you look at stress from a different angle and realize you have a choice to respond differently.

 Don’t avoid stress, embrace it

-Without stress you would never be able to perform at your best.
+Without stress, you would never be able to perform at your best.

-So, maybe you shouldn’t be looking for stress relieve.
-Sure, take those breaks, relax your muscles and practice meditation if you want to.
-But don’t do this in order to avoid stress.
-Do it so that you can embrace stress when it’s there and cope with it in the best way possible.
-Do it so that you can feel the pressure and use it to your advantage.
+Sure, take those breaks, relax your muscles, and practice meditation if you want to.
+But not to avoid stress.
+Do it so that you can embrace stress when it occurs and cope with it in the best way possible.
+Do it to feel the pressure and then use it to your advantage.